-During the brewing process of coffee we get to extract approximately 50% (this number varies depending on the brewing technique and grind size) of the caffeine out of the beans with the first brew.
+During the brewing process of coffee we get to extract approximately 50% (this number varies depending on the brewing method and grind size) of the caffeine out of the beans with the first brew.

 If you re-brew the used coffee grounds a second time, you will not be able to extract the other 50% of caffeine.

-This means that if you want to extract the same amount of caffeine as with the first brew, you need to make adjustments to the temperature, the duration, the amount of water, etc.
+This means that if you want to extract the same amount of caffeine as with the first brew, you need to make adjustments to the temperature, the extraction duration, the amount of water, etc.